kshardha/cicdnewman/README.md

   </p></details><p/>

 * When your stack creation is complete you will have an api to test.
-* Take a look at the API Gateway and Lambda consoles to see what the cloudformation tempaltes created.
+* Take a look at the API Gateway and Lambda consoles to see what the cloudformation templates created.

 # 02 - API testing with Postman client and cli